digidem/comapeo-desktop/docs/DEVELOPMENT.md

 - `npm run forge:publish`: upload the distributable to some cloud storage for distribution.

 All commands place the built assets in the `out/` directory.

+Our build process requires a `.env.production` file to exist at the project root in order for these commands to work.
+Usually this file will be generated as a prerequisite to packaging the app (e.g. in continuous deployment environments like GitHub Actions).
+If you are just debugging locally, you can create a copy of your `.env` file and call it `.env.production` in order to avoid errors at build time.

 If you're running into an error with any of the Forge-related commands but not seeing any output in the console, you probably have to prefix the command with `DEBUG=electron-forge` e.g. `DEBUG=electron-forge npm run forge:package`.